A multi-state mapping approach to surface hopping: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Oliver Riordan for providing us with the proof that $\pi_N=H_N/N$ in Appendix~C. Johan Runeson is supported by a mobility fellowship from the Swiss National Science Foundation.
+We would like to thank Jonathan Mannouch and Jeremy Richardson for providing their data and for helpful discussions, Joseph Lawrence for pointing out the possibility of hopping between uncoupled states when $N>2$, and Oliver Riordan for providing us with the proof that $\pi_N=H_N/N$ in Appendix~C. Johan Runeson is supported by a mobility fellowship from the Swiss National Science Foundation.